tradergu/tradergu.github.io/_posts/2025-09-28-how-to-be-a-part-time-trader.md

 Most trading education glorifies day trading, scalping, and the "quit your job to trade full-time" dream.
 That approach never resonated with me.

-👋 I’m Gustav - engineer, entrepreneur, and part-time equity swing trader.
+👋 I’m Gustav - engineer, entrepreneur, and Part-time Equity Swing Trader.
 My focus is on **high-timeframe swing trading** - trades that develop over weeks or months, not hours.

 This post is my way of showing how I make trading work alongside a busy life, and what you can learn from my strategy.